andyrobbins/BHDocs/data-collection/sharphound.rst

 from a system that is not joined to that domain.
 To do so, carefully follow these steps:

-1. Configure your system DNS server to be the IP address of a doamin controller in the target domain.
+1. Configure your system DNS server to be the IP address of a domain controller in the target domain.

-2. Spawn a CMD shell as a user in that donain using runas and its /netonly flag, like so:
+2. Spawn a CMD shell as a user in that domain using `runas` and its `/netonly` flag, like so:

 ::